 The Ontario Federation of Anglers and Hunters (OFAH) cannot support Bill C-71, An Act to amend certain Acts and Regulations in relation to firearms, as written.
-The following brief is a summary of relevant information that should be considered by the Standing Committee on Public Safety and National Security as they review and consider amendments to Bill C-71.
-Our brief is broken down into the main proposals within the bill and each section offers relevant context, concerns, outstanding questions, and OFAH recommendations for bill amendments and Canadian Firearms Program (CFP) implementation.
+This brief offers relevant context, concerns, outstanding questions, and OFAH recommendations that should be considered by the Standing Committee on National Security and Defence as they review and consider amendments to Bill C-71.
+The brief also highlights opportunities for enhancements to Canadian Firearms Program (CFP) implementation, particularly where it would achieve similar or better outcomes for public safety without legislative or regulatory changes.